Education at the Behavioral Informatics team

 Construction and validation of measurement

 The course covers those aspects of classical test theory and modern latent variables theory that are necessary for doctoral students to successfully use a measurement instrument in their research projects.
 All lectures, discussions and workshops during the course will be available for online participation.
 Interested doctoral students and postdocs are warmly welcomed to the course.
-Next time the course will be offered in fall semester 2022.

 Practical Introduction to Multilevel Data Analysis: From Data Collection to Results Interpretation